Social Democratic Party (Portugal): Historical evolution

 The party was founded based on classical social democracy and was a centre to centre-left party.
 It later became a catch-all centre-right party.
-The party has been described as liberal-conservative, conservative, or conservative-liberal, with Christian democratic, liberal and economically liberal elements.
+The party has been described as liberal-conservative, conservative-liberal, conservative, liberal and Christian democratic.

 Factions

 The PSD is frequently referred to as a party that is not ideology-based, but rather a power party (partido do poder).
 It frequently adopts a functional big tent party strategy to win elections.
 Due to this strategy, which most trace to Cavaco Silva's leadership, the party is made up of many factions, mostly centre-right (including liberal democrats, Christian democrats and neoconservatives) as well as quasi-social-democrats and former communists: